 The Police Department will investigate all allegations of sexual assault and take appropriate disciplinary, criminal, or legal action with prior consent of the victim.
 Police personnel will protect the confidentiality of the victim in accordance with state law

 1. Get to a safe place.

-2. As soon as you feel safe, call Police Services at 707-654-1111 or dial 911.
+2. As soon as you feel safe, call the Police Department at 911.
 The Academy will assist you in notification of authorities.
 You can also contact a member of the housing staff.
 Filing a police report with a police officer will not obligate you to prosecute

 3. Time is a critical factor for evidence collection and preservation.